 The costs of workplace injuries can be extremely high.
 When you factor in lost wages, medical bills, and other fees, expenses could total thousands of dollars, if not tens of thousands.
-Purchasing workers’ compensation insurance takes the responsibility off the employer.
+Purchasing workers’ compensation insurance takes the responsibility off of the employer.

 This insurance also prevents workers from filing lawsuits against their employer, which would raise the costs of a worker’s injury from tens of thousands to hundreds of thousands – even to millions of dollars.
 By receiving the no-fault insurance benefits, workers relinquish their right to file a lawsuit against their employer.